 Hint: Try to be consistent on related families of terms, such as “e-book” and “e-commerce” and “e-mail” and “e-” everything else.

 At the end of your session, you will have the start of a style guide for your client.

 A style guide isn’t just about spelling.

-You can also include how to format the elements of a page: various levels of headings, callouts, tables, figure titles, headers and footers, table of contents, footnotes, and so on.
+You can also include how to format the elements of a page: various levels of headings, callouts, tables, figure titles and captions, headers and footers, footnotes, and so on.

 Many companies have guidelines on how to use logos and product names.

 You can attach templates for various types of documents to a style guide, if your company or client has any.
 And you can point to external references.

 Although many writers are self-admitted “word nerds” we need to keep the eye on the ball: helping our company or client generate leads and cement sales.